Cross-Examination of Fact Witnesses: The Civil Law Perspective

 Civil law arbitrators and cross-examination – a conundrum

 There are two important differences between cross-examinations before common law and civil law arbitrators.
-First, in general, civil law arbitrators are more inclined to consider it normal that witnesses with an interest in the matter at hand will not necessarily tell the truth, and these arbitrators may be less influenced by a cross-examination that reveals such untruths than a common law arbitrator would be.
+First, in general, civil law arbitrators are more inclined to consider it normal that witnesses with an interest in the matter at hand will not necessarily tell the truth, and these arbitrators may be less influenced by a cross-examination that reveals these untruths than a common law arbitrator would be.

-A corollary of this first point is that civil law arbitrators tend to give great credence to documentary evidence and to favour such evidence over contradictory oral testimony.
+A corollary of this first point is that civil law arbitrators tend to give great credence to documentary evidence and to favour this evidence over contradictory oral testimony.
 At the same time, civil law arbitrators can be more reticent than common law arbitrators to permit a document production exercise that would result in the disclosure of relevant documents.
 This is a circle that must be squared to the greatest extent possible.

 The second difference between civil law and common law arbitrators is that the civil law arbitrator tends to be more protective of the serenity of proceedings and of the dignity of a witness on the stand.
-A harsh tone, raised voice, or insulting comments by the cross-examiner may lead the civil law arbitrator to become protective of a witness, which is quite the opposite of what cross is intended to accomplish.
+A harsh tone, raised voice or insulting comments by the cross-examiner may lead the civil law arbitrator to become protective of a witness, which is quite the opposite of what cross is intended to accomplish.

 In sum, because cross-examination is an art, not a science, the lawyer/artist questioner had best be ultra-sensitive to colours, style, brush stroke and even the frame of the painting that they hope the arbitrator will admire.